CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 ### Discovery metadata

-**Descriptive metadata** of a dataset can be divided into two subcategories: **1) core metadata** *or study level metadata* (for discovery and identification - for search and citation) and **2) detailed descriptive metadata** *or data level metadata* (variables configurations, work-flows, processing code etc. - for enabling assessment and reuse) → see "Data documentation" chapter below
+**Descriptive metadata** of a dataset can be divided into two subcategories: **1) core metadata** *or study level metadata* (for discovery and identification - for search and citation) and **2) detailed descriptive metadata** *or data level metadata* (variables configurations, work-flows, processing code etc. - for enabling assessment and reuse).
+More about detailed descriptive metadata in [Data documentation](#data-documentation-also-called-detailed-descriptive-metadata-or-data-level-metadata).

 ***Core metadata* includes**